gazebosim/gz-physics/README.md

 # Features

-Ignition Physics provides the following functionality:
+Gazebo Physics provides the following functionality:

 * Granular definition of physics engine features as optional API's.
 * Plugin interface for loading physics engines with requested features